 growth, vitality & escalating power

-The empty area on the right exposes the letter “R”, which substantively completes the wording Samostojna Slovenija (independent Slovenia), since it symbolizes the system (Democratic Republic) of government established upon the implementation of the nation’s own currency.
-The reverse side of the coin follows the same compositional key, whereby face value and the layout summarize the composition of circles on the obverse.
+The empty area on the right exposes the letter “R”, which substantively completes the copy Samostojna Slovenija (independent Slovenia), since it symbolizes the system (Democratic Republic) of government established upon the implementation of national currency.
+The reverse side of the coin follows the same compositional key, whereby the face value and the layout summarize the composition of circles on the obverse.

 The layering of circles one atop the other is also known from the familiar Slovene proverb “Tolar na tolar pogača…” (similar to “look after the pennies and the pounds will look after themselves”), which speaks of the wise investment of the Slovene people into their national currency and orders the users of the new coins to spend cautiously.